-Though SamCart has a dedicated Reports section, it doesn’t include any course insights.
+Though SamCart has powerful sales reporting tools, it doesn’t provide any course insights.

-You’ll be disappointed if you want to know about metrics, such as average completion rate, student progress, quiz performance, etc.
+You’ll be disappointed if you want to know about metrics such as completion rate, student progress, and quiz performance.

-All top course platforms offer these reporting tools, allowing you to make data-based decisions for your courses.
+All top course platforms offer these reporting tools, allowing you to make data-based course decisions.
 Unfortunately, that’s not possible with SamCart.

-Moreover, there is no video analytics available, so you can’t get information about total views, average engagement, total hours watched, etc.
+Moreover, no video analytics is available, so you can’t get information about video views and engagement.

 Before providing the final verdict, let’s see where SamCart Courses stands against its competitors.

-One of the best platforms that course creators choose is Kajabi.
-It is an all-in-one online course platform that offers features related to all online course business aspects.
+One of the best platforms that course creators choose is Thinkific.
+It is a standalone course platform primarily focusing on course creation and delivery.

-With Kajabi, you get course creation tools, multiple course player designs, quizzes and assignments, full-fledged website building tools, product pricing, optimized checkout, a sales funnel builder, and an email marketing tool.
+With Kajabi, you get multiple course player designs, quizzes and assignments, mobile apps, communities and coaching, a powerful website builder, optimized checkout, a sales funnel builder, and an email marketing tool.

 This SamCart Courses review discussed all of the platform’s course creation features.
 Moreover, we explored the tools that make the course app stand out and others that aren’t so good.

-Overall, the course app lacks some pretty important features, and it can’t replace a dedicated online course platform yet.
+Overall, the course app lacks some pretty important features and can’t replace a dedicated online course platform yet.

-However, if you’re an existing SamCart user and want to create simple online courses, their Courses add-on should work well for you.
+However, if you’re an existing SamCart user and want to create simple online courses, the Courses add-on should work well for you.

-If you want to try out SamCart Courses, you can start a 14-day free trial by clicking below.
+If you want to try SamCart Courses, you can start a free trial by clicking below.